bitlap/smt/docs/howToUse_en.md

 ## @toString

-The `@toString` is used to generate `toString` for Scala classes or a `toString` with parameter names for the case classes.
+The `@toString` annotation is used to generate `toString` for Scala classes or a `toString` with parameter names for the case classes.

 - Note
     - `verbose` Whether to enable detailed log.